GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

 Windows
 -------

-Download the zip file and unzip it to a directory that is in the MATLAB path.
+The Windows installers come already with the gmtmex.mexw64|32 and gmt.m files necessary run the MEX.
-Also make sure that the GMT5.2 binaries are in the Windows path so they will be found by MATLAB.
+Only make sure that the GMT5.2 binary dir is either in the Windows path (the installer does that for you) and in the MATLAB path (you have to do it yourself).
-If you want to (re)build the MEX file yourself, see the *compile_mex.bat* that comes along.
+If you want to (re)build the MEX file yourself, see the *compile_mex.bat* in the source SVN repository.

 OS X
 ----